-Inchcolm also has lots of wartime fortifications that you can explore, there are old lookout and searchlight posts, artillery gun emplacements and there is even an old ammunition tunnel built right through the island that is still open to the public.
+In addition to the Abbey, the Island has numerous wartime fortifications from the First and Second World Wars.
+These include lookout and searchlight posts, artillery gun emplacements and an Ammunition tunnel which runs through the island and is still accessible to the public.

-There are toilet facilities on Inchcolm and a small gift shop and exhibition
+There are toilet facilities on Inchcolm, and there is also a small gift shop and exhibition on the island’s history.

 Select Sailing